ALL YEAR LONG, I BRING MY OLD MATERIAL AND I RECYCLE !

 The devices allowed for recycling are:

-Hard disks and floppy disks are destroyed for data privacy.
+- Hard disks and floppy disks are destroyed for data privacy ( on demand).

 Since 2004, we have a program of recuperation old and obsolete computers that are retrieved and updated by our computer science students and trainees to be given free of charge to community organizations and NPOs in the region that request it .
 More than a hundred computers have been delivered in this project.